Engagement 2014 Overview

 Why does employee engagement matter?

-The financial and political pressures on academic medical centers have never been more intense.
-Employee engagement can help us navigate these pressures and the ongoing transformations in patient care, research, education, and public expectations.
-Engaged teams are better able to consider these challenges, make tough decisions about how best to move forward, and collaborate to advance our clinical, research, and education missions.
+Employee engagement can help us navigate the ongoing transformations in patient care, research, and education.
+These changes coupled with increasing public scrutiny and political and financial pressures on academic medical centers demand the very best we have to offer.
+Engaged teams are better able to consider these challenges, make tough decisions about how best to move forward, and collaborate to advance our core missions.
 Engaged employees and teams have a shared responsibility to address organizational challenges and understand that “we’re all in this together.”

-The survey and its results are completely confidential.
+The survey is completely confidential.
 Individual responses will not be shared with supervisors or any other leader or employee within the UVA Health System.
-To ensure anonymity, results will not be reported for groups with fewer than five respondents.
+To ensure anonymity, results will not be reported for workgroups with fewer than five respondents.

 What happens after the survey?